buehler/dotnet-operator-sdk/docs/controllers.md

 *   `UpdateStatus<TEntity>(TEntity obj)`: Updates only the `status` subresource of an existing resource.
 Use this for status updates to avoid conflicts with spec changes.
 *   `DeleteObject<TEntity>(TEntity obj)` or `DeleteObject<TEntity>(string name, string? ns = null)`: Deletes a resource, either by providing the object instance or by name and optional namespace.

 **Important:** Always consider setting [Owner References](https://kubernetes.io/docs/concepts/overview/working-with-objects/owners-dependents/) (using the `entity.CreateOwnerReference()` helper) on resources created by your controller.
-This ensures Kubernetes automatically garbage collects the dependent resources (like the ConfigMap above) when the owner (your `V1Alpha1DemoEntity`) is deleted.
+This ensures Kubernetes automatically garbage collects the dependent resources (like the Deployment above) when the owner (your `V1Alpha1DemoEntity`) is deleted.

 ## Handling Errors and Requeuing